TrDuckTail/Install-MikroTik-CHR-on-VPS/README.md

 # Install-MikroTik-CHR-on-VPS
-Easy way for install Mikrotik’s Cloud Hosted Router on any Cloud VM
+Easy way for install Mikrotik’s Cloud Hosted Router on any Cloud VM "Byazadrahorg"

 ## Prerequisites